 Why do we stable horses?

 As much as we would all love to have our horses living out, it’s not always possible.
 Some are unable to withstand certain weather conditions.
-Whereas others may need stabling for health or ease of management around competition season.
+Whereas others may need stabling for health.
+Or indeed ease of management around competition season.
 Consequently, a large proportion of a horse’s day is spent in confinement.
 The stable environment is highly influential in your horses respiratory condition.
 So, what can be done to ensure maximum health?

-Deep littering has been a common management tool for many years, giving owners the option to do a full ‘muck out’ a little less often and proving what looks to be a comfortable bed for their horse.
+Deep littering has been a common management tool for many years.
+Giving owners the option to do a full ‘muck out’ a little less often.
+And well as proving what looks to be a comfortable bed for their horse.

 Ammonia – just an unpleasant smell?

 Studies into the presence of ammonia in the stable are really quite alarming.
 Ammonia is a caustic gas and irritates vulnerable tissues.
 Those such as skin, eyes, nasal passages, sinuses, the respiratory tree and the lungs.